camunda/camunda-docs-manual/content/examples/tutorials/custom-task.md

 You may now start, verify and export the product configuration using the handles at the top right.

-## Summary
+# Summary

-In this how-to we created a simple custom task extension for the camunda Modeler.
-This involved creating a plug-in project and writing a custom task extension for the camunda Modeler.
+In this how-to we created a simple custom task extension for the Camunda Modeler.
+This involved creating a plug-in project and writing a custom task extension for the Camunda Modeler.
 Through the extension we were able to add a property panel tab as well as a palette entry for the custom task.
-Finally, we saw how an Eclipse distribution can be built that ships the camunda Modeler, including the custom task extension.
+Finally, we saw how an Eclipse distribution can be built that ships the Camunda Modeler, including the custom task extension.

-### Advanced topics
+## Advanced Topics

 There are a number of further topics we did not touch yet.
 These include: